webix-hub/docs/data/desktop/jquery.md

 {{sample 31_jquery/02_calendar.html }}

 3 .
-An **HTML table** can be the **datasource** for the component initialized in the same container.
+An **HTML table** can be a **data source** for the component initialized in the same container.
 Each column in the table is reflected as a template item for the component:

 {{snippet
 Table row with three columns